jrpotter/bootstrap/README.md

 Additional options can be included in a field definition.

 * `required`
   * A value must be specified.
-How this option is interpreted is depended on `type`.
+How this option is interpreted depends on `type`.
   * Defaults to `true`.

 #### Root Directory